Uberspace/manual/source/web-backends.rst

   Set backend for allcolorsarebeautiful.de/ep/assets to apache

   [isabell@philae ~]$ uberspace web backend set allcolorsarebeautiful.de/ep --http --port 9000
-  Set backend for allcolorsarebeautiful.de/ep to port 9000, make sure something is listening.
+  Set backend for allcolorsarebeautiful.de/ep to port 9000; please make sure something is listening!
+  You can always check the status of your backend using "uberspace web backend list".

   [isabell@philae ~]$ uberspace web backend set / --http --port 1024
   Set backend for / to port 1024, make sure something is listening.